 Write a stronger EHCP application

-The EHCP Preparation Toolkit shows you what strong evidence looks like, how to structure your parental statement, and how to avoid the vague wording that gets ignored.
+The Annual Review Prep Pack shows you what to raise, what to challenge, and what to record at your next EHCP annual review.
 Plain English.
 Designed for England.
 Built around the real process, not the theoretical one.